 A lot of people told me how intense they thought the rape scene was, so I don’t know what it says about me that I wasn’t bothered by it.

-The reason this movie was so successful was because something really clicked between director Alexandre Aja, cinematographer Maxime Alexandre, editor Baxter, composers tomandandy, and special effects makeup designer Greg Nicotero.
-Although this movie took place in present day, the only thing that gave this away was attempts to get cell phone reception.
-You could feel the heat of the desert, feel the grit of the sand, and it made you feel like you should be putting on sunblock.
-The music jumped back and forth between oldies, which gave you a feeling of nostalgia and made you feel like you were just at a relative’s house listening to the radio, to heavily distorted electric guitars that reverberated in your skull, making you feel as uncomfortable as some of the characters looked.
-Which brings us to the fucked up mind of Greg Nicotero and his grotesque creations.
-I think the best word to describe his makeup effects would be “swollen”, with all of his deformed creations giving viewers a sense of discomfort while also remaining believable.
-All of these elements were brought together with the help of Baxter, and were you to remove any single one of these elements, this movie could have been a complete failure.
-I feel like this movie is more of a highlight reel of some really talented individuals who were able to make names for themselves, but this was the movie where they were all able to feed off each other to create a unique vision of deformed monstrosities being a bunch of dickheads for no real reason.
+What really makes this version of the story so successful was the harmonious tone create by director Alexandre Aja, cinematographer Maxime Alexandre, editor Baxter, composers tomandandy, and special effects makeup designer Greg Nicotero.
+Although this movie took place in present day, the only thing that alerted the viewer of this were the attempts to get cell phone reception.
+Viewers felt the heat of the desert, feel the grit of the sand, and felt like you should be putting on sunblock.
+The music jumped back and forth between oldies, which both comforted you and reminded you of the time period of when these monsters came into existence, to heavily distorted electric guitars that reverberated in your skull, making you feel as uncomfortable as some of the characters looked, the musical equivalent of a chainsaw being held next to your ear.
+I think the best word to describe Greg Nicotero and his grotesque creations would be “swollen”, with all of his deformed creatures giving viewers a sense of discomfort without ever looking cartoonish or unreal.
+All of these elements were brought together with the help of Baxter’s editing, and were you to remove any single one of these elements, this movie could have been a complete failure.
+The film is more of a highlight reel of some really talented individuals who were able to make names for themselves and go on to do other cool things, but this was the movie where they were all able to feed off each other to create a unique vision of deformed monstrosities being a bunch of dickheads for no real reason.

 Wolfman Moon Scale